l0051/Project_1/README.md

 To build docker write in terminal:

-docker build -t my_docker .
+docker build -f ./docker/Dockerfile -t my_docker .

 To run docker write in terminal(you can add -it to run it iteratively):